Skip to main content

 Activating the global search

-Once in Global search-mode you will see one additional search options called "Force re-indexing all locations".
-Activating this checkbox will force TagSpaces to create a new index for every location before in searches in it.
-This options will deliver most accurate search result but can take more time, especially re-indexing remote locations or locations containing many files.
+Once in Global search mode, you will see an additional option called "Force re-indexing all locations."
+Activating this checkbox will force TagSpaces to create a new index for each location before searching in it.
+This option delivers the most accurate search results but may take more time, especially when re-indexing remote locations or locations with many files.

-All other search related settings should work as known from the single location search.
-The search result limit is applying here, so once reached TagSpaces will stop the search and will no go in the remaining un-searched locations.
+All other search settings work the same as in single location searches.
+The search result limit applies here; once the limit is reached, TagSpaces will stop the search and not continue searching the remaining unsearched locations.

 Search history